TABLEALL

 鮨将司

-After learning the techniques of Edomae sushi at Sushi Masuda, which inherits the lineage of Sukiyabashi Jiro, synonymous with sushi, Masashi Yamaguchi has opened his long-awaited restaurant.
-With an experience at several sushi restaurants inside renowned hotels in Tokyo and Kyoto, he develops his original ideas for appetizers and nigiri pieces with a basis of solid tradition.
-Enjoy the craftsmanship inside an elegant space that transmits a sense of traditional Japanese beauty.
+After mastering the art of Edomae sushi at Sushi Masuda, a successor of the legendary Sukiyabashi Jiro, chef Masashi Yamaguchi has opened his long-awaited restaurant.
+Drawing on his experience at several renowned hotel sushi counters in Tokyo and Kyoto, Yamaguchi creates inventive appetizers and nigiri rooted in solid tradition.
+Guests are invited to experience his refined craftsmanship in an elegant space that embodies the essence of Japanese beauty.

 MORE